-As Merton Council only have direct control over 2% of carbon emissions in the Borough they have established a Climate Action Group to develop community-led projects which reduce the Borough’s greenhouse gas emissions.
-This was launched by Zoom on 27 January 2021.
+As Merton Council only have direct control over 2% of carbon emissions in the Borough they set up a Climate Action Group in January 2021 to develop community-led projects which reduce the Borough’s greenhouse gas emissions.

 The Climate Action Group, which is very dependent on the work of volunteers, is divided into the following sub-groups: